MScholtes/WebServer/README.md

 If you give it a try, see remarks below by all means.

 ## Versions
+### 1.0.3 / 2022-01-19
+ - Start index file in base dir instead of default page when present

 ### 1.0.2 / 2021-07-04
  - Updated list of mime types